Fernandez-Trincado/AstroToolsPy/README.md

 ---
 J. G. Fernandez-Trincado

-Please let me know if you have any questions or suggestions:
+Contact
 ---

-jfernandez@obs-besancon.fr, jfernandezt87@gmail.com
+Please let me know if you have any questions or suggestions: jfernandez@obs-besancon.fr, jfernandezt87@gmail.com

 CODE
 ==